Cray-HPE/docs-csm/operations/kubernetes/View_Postgres_Information_for_System_Databases.md

     Example output:

-    ```
+    ```text
     psql (12.2 (Ubuntu 12.2-1.pgdg18.04+1), server 11.7 (Ubuntu 11.7-1.pgdg18.04+1))
     You are now connected to database "hmsds" as user "postgres".
     hmsds=#
     ```

 5. List the data types that are in the database being viewed.

     ```bash
     \dt